benjaminion/upgrading-ethereum-book/src/book.md

 </div>

-The decision as to whether to swap or not is based on hashing together the random seed, the round number, and some position data.
+The decision whether to swap or not is based on hashing together the random seed, the round number, and some position data.
 A single bit is extracted from this hash for each index, and the swap is made or not according to whether this bit is one or zero.

 ##### 3. Calculate the second mirror index